 What does dental bonding cost?

 Patients who come to us for dental bonding procedures are often concerned about cost.
-Your specific cost will depend on a few factors:
+The specific cost of your dental bonding will depend on a few factors, such as:

 - The number of teeth being repaired